»

 10. Consider finding a recruiter in your field who can connect you to new options.

-11. If the job is really draining, consider a different job, for now, what I call a Bridge job.
+11. If the job is really draining, consider a different job, for now.
+(How to choose a good bridge job.)

 12. List things that give you energy and systematically do more of the energizers.